Rohland/barky/README.md

 - `timeout` defaults to 5000 (5 seconds)
 - `headers` - a custom set of headers (see example below) - these can include environment variables using $ prefix
 - `vary-by` - enables variations of a given url, an instance for each variation is monitored
-- `validators` - enables a set of custom validators (expect values to be truthy to pass)
+- `validators` - a list of custom response validators (expect values to be truthy to pass)
+  - `text` - a string to search for in the response body (case-insensitive)
+  - `message` - the message to display if the text is not found
 - `alert` - defines the alert rules, see below
+- `tls` - if property is missing, the defaults below apply
+  - `verifiy` - defaults to true, set to false to disable all certificate verification
+  - `expiry` - defaults to `7d` (7 days) - will alert if certificate expires within this period

 **Alerts**